fetchfox/n8n-nodes-fetchfox-ai/README.md

 ## Tutorial

 Read our [FetchFox <> n8n tutorial](https://docs.fetchfox.ai/n8n) for how to use this node to scrape data within your n8n workflow.

+## Need help?

+Our developers are active on [Discord](https://discord.gg/mM54bwdu59).
+Join the server to get live help.